LGBaracco/Cortical_Disinhibition/README.md

 Experimenting with a model combining excitatory pyramidal cells (E) and inhibitory parvalbumin (PV), somatostatin (SOM), and vasoactive intestinal peptide (VIP) cells.

-It is a simplified version of the model by [Wagatsuma et al. (2023)](https://academic.oup.com/cercor/article/33/8/4459/6706754), using rate models rather than spikes.
+It is a simplified version of the model by [Wagatsuma et al. (2023)](https://academic.oup.com/cercor/article/33/8/4459/6706754), using rate models as opposed to spikes.